-Monitoring and evaluating community-based adaptation
+PROJECT: Monitoring and evaluating community-based adaptation

-This approach intends to utilise indigenous knowledge and practices to develop a ‘climate adaptive’ community.
-But one of the critical problems with assessing CBA activities is the lack of suitable Monitoring & Evaluation (M&E) systems.
+This approach intends to utilise indigenous knowledge and practices to develop a climate adaptive community.
+One of the critical problems with assessing CBA activities is the lack of suitable Monitoring & Evaluation (M&E) systems.

 Photo credit: Waterdotorg.